fraterrisus/walkthroughs/deathlord/walkthrough-0.md

 ## Administrivia

 This walkthrough is copyright (C) Ben Cordes, 2017–23.
 It is made available under a [Creative Commons Attribution-NonCommercial-ShareAlike v4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
 See link for more details.

 All other trademarks and copyrights contained in this document are owned by their respective trademark and copyright holders.

 ### Acknowledgements

-*Deathlord* is a notoriously difficult game for its era, and relatively non-linear from a time where that wasn't common, but I'm still surprised that this seems to be the first "complete" walkthrough for it.
+*Deathlord* is a notoriously difficult game for its era, and relatively non-linear from a time where that wasn't common, but still I'm surprised that this seems to be the first "complete" walkthrough for it.
 However, as usual, I would be remiss if I didn't recognize the giants on whose shoulders I stand.

 **Andrew Schultz** wrote a humor walkthrough that prioritized narrative over hints, but it's his automatically-generated color maps that really made a difference for me.

 **Wilson Lau**'s Deathlord FAQ and dump of the conversational strings were both excellent points of reference.

-All of the above can be found at **GameFAQs**.
+All of the above can be found at [GameFAQs](https://gamefaqs.gamespot.com/appleii/574838-deathlord/faqs/).

-A blogger named **Genpei** wrote a "let's play"-style blog at roughly the same time that I was writing the first version of this walkthrough.
-His diary, as well as our conversations on the CRPG Addict's website, were very helpful: http://obscureoldgamer.blogspot.com/
+A blogger named **Genpei** wrote a ["let's play"-style blog](http://obscureoldgamer.blogspot.com/) at roughly the same time that I was writing the first version of this walkthrough.
+His diary, as well as our conversations on the CRPG Addict's website, were very helpful.

-**Henri Asseily** corresponded with me after reading an earlier version of this walkthrough and gave me a bunch more information about the internals of the game; check out his "Deathlord Relorded" project if you're looking for a different playing experience: https://github.com/hasseily/Deathlord-Relorded
+**Henri Asseily** corresponded with me after reading an earlier version of this walkthrough and gave me a bunch more information about the internals of the game; check out his [Deathlord Relorded](https://github.com/hasseily/Deathlord-Relorded) project if you're looking for a different playing experience.

-And finally, a shout-out to **Chester, the CRPG Addict**, whose blog is totally worth reading and who unwittingly prompted me to play this game again and take notes so that I could write this document.
-His blog is at https://crpgaddict.blogspot.com/
+And finally, a shout-out to **Chester**, the [CRPG Addict](https://crpgaddict.blogspot.com/), whose blog is totally worth reading and who unwittingly prompted me to play this game again and take notes so that I could write this document.

 ### Version History